HL7/cqf-measures/input/pages/measure-terminology-service.md

 2. For published CodeSystems, SHALL represent publishable CodeSystem information, as specified by the [CQFMPublishableCodeSystem](StructureDefinition-publishable-codesystem-cqfm.html) profile.

+3. For hosted content, the [data-absent-reason](https://hl7.org/fhir/extension-data-absent-reason.html) extension with a value of [unknown](https://hl7.org/fhir/codesystem-data-absent-reason.html#data-absent-reason-unknown) MAY be used to satisfy required cardinality constraints of the ShareableCodeSystem and PublishableCodeSystem profiles when an element is not present in the source of truth for the content.

-3. CodeSystem resources returned by the repository SHALL use the meta.profile element to indicate which profiles the CodeSystem resource conforms to, Shareable, Publishable
+4. CodeSystem resources returned by the repository SHALL use the meta.profile element to indicate which profiles the CodeSystem resource conforms to, Shareable, Publishable

-4. SHALL support CodeSystem read by the server-defined id for the CodeSystem
+5. SHALL support CodeSystem read by the server-defined id for the CodeSystem

-5. SHALL support CodeSystem searches by:
+6. SHALL support CodeSystem searches by:
     1. url: Returning all versions of the codesystem matching that url
     2. version: Returning the codesystem matching that version (can appear only in combination with a url search)
     3. identifier: Returning any codesystem matching the identifier